 Will you use the event to launch men’s small groups?
 Will you invite them to a new Sunday school class?
 Is there a kickball league or short-term mission trip coming up?
 Whatever you decide the right next step is, be sure to make it clear and easy for guys to take it.

 Our experience has shown us that as soon as men leave the event, if they haven’t already committed or signed up to get involved in the next step, then participation goes down sharply.
 Some amount of momentum is always lost once the event ends.
 Make your plan to capture it and help men continue in their discipleship journey.

 What’s YOUR Right Next Step?

 Men need opportunities to gather with other men and find true brothers with whom Christ to live the Christian life.

 Use this guide to plan a simple men’s event that engages or re-engages men in discipleship.
 We know discipleship changes men, marriages, families, churches, communities—everything.

 THE BIG IDEA: Help men build intentional, spiritual friendships through a simple men’s event using Meal + Activity + Testimony + The Ask.

 Our ministry consultants and local Area Directors are here to help you with this and anything else related to men’s discipleship, including building a leadership team, developing a vision and strategy for men’s discipleship, or finding the right “next step” curriculum.

-SPECIAL OFFER: This simple men’s event plan was adapted from the resource GO: Jumpstart Your Ministry to Men.
-To go deeper, order the GO Box (50% off thru 2.1.2022) and get leadership training, a customizable promotions plan, ticket cost worksheet, event itinerary worksheet, icebreakers, a four-week video study to capture the momentum, and much more!
+RECOMMENDED RESOURCE: This simple men’s event plan was adapted from the resource GO: Jumpstart Your Ministry to Men.
+To go deeper, order the GO Box and get leadership training, a customizable promotions plan, ticket cost worksheet, event itinerary worksheet, icebreakers, a four-week video study to capture the momentum, and much more!